P-nguin/QuickDraw/README.md

-# Pistol Squat Tracker
+# QuickDraw
-Pistol Squat Tracker is a simple project that uses Mediapipe to detect human skeletons and count pistol squats based on the user's movements.
-This project can be helpful for tracking your squat exercises and maintaining a workout routine.
+QuickDraw is an interactive fitness game, where you compete against someone to be the last person working out.
+It utilizes mediapipe to track your performance as you duke it out with your opponent.

 # Features
-- Real-time squat detection using Mediapipe.
+- Real-time pose detection.
 - Simple and lightweight design.
-- Counts and displays the number of squats performed.

-# Demo
+- Inituitive design, only requires a laptop.